Bucharest - Savings Bank

 There are five subway lines (Metrou) in operation: M1, M2, M3, M4 and M5.

-The final destination is indicated on the front of the train.
+The final stop/ destination is indicated on the front of each train.
 Each stop is announced as the train nears the station.

 The average distance between subway stops is about one mile.